 s116 extension of life

-My interpretation of ANARP is that it is intended to achieve good beneficial outcomes for accessibility (and means of escape from fire) for all users of a building without requiring an unreasonable level of sacrifice to be made by the building owner.
+My interpretation of ANARP with regards to accessibility is that it is intended to achieve good beneficial outcomes for for all users of a building without requiring an unreasonable level of sacrifice (cost) to be made by the building owner.

-ANARP is a very subjective topic with fairly limited industry guidance, but through my detailed assessment, and clear reporting with use of sacrifice-benefit analysis, it's more often than not that both the building owner and council will come to a satisfactory agreement as to what upgrades are reasonable and practical to undertake.
+ANARP is a very subjective topic with fairly limited industry guidance.
+But through my detailed assessment, and clear reporting with use of sacrifice-benefit analysis, it's more often than not that both the building owner and council will easily come to a satisfactory agreement as to what upgrades are reasonable and practical to undertake.

 Best practice advice & Universal Design (optional)